 Dr. Caitlin Eaton – Owner

-Dr. Caitlin Eaton earned her B.S. in Biochemistry from Bates College and her DVM from Cummings School of Veterinary Medicine at Tufts.
-She completed her internship and advanced training at Tufts and Mass Equine Clinic specializing in large animal internal medicine and emergency care, and sports medicine respectively.
+Dr. Caitlin Eaton founded EquidDoc Veterinary Services in 2017 with the goal of providing innovative, professional and compassionate care to horses and small ruminants and their owners throughout central Massachusetts, metro-west and beyond.
+Dr. Caitlin earned her B.S. in Biochemistry from Bates College and her DVM from Cummings School of Veterinary Medicine at Tufts.
+She completed advanced training in large animal internal medicine and emergency care, and equine sports medicine.

-When not working, Dr. Caitlin enjoys cycling and hiking with her husband and business partner, Sam, and their dog Lilly.
+When not working, Dr. Caitlin enjoys hiking with her husband and business partner, and their dogs Lilly and Lincoln.

 Renee Gregoire, CVT – Office Manager